EN

 Sink Connectors

 The Kafka Connect JDBC Sink connector allows you to export data from Apache Kafka topics to any relational database with a JDBC driver.
 This connector can support a wide variety of databases.
 The connector polls data from Kafka to write to the database based on the topics subscription.
 It is possible to achieve idempotent writes with upserts.
-Auto-creation of tables and limited auto-evolution is also support.
+Auto-creation of tables and limited auto-evolution is also supported.

 For creating sink connector, we can use the same connector creation rest endpoint.
 Let us check configurations of a jdbc sink connector that pointing to sql server database at the destination.